Snow skin mooncake

-Snow skin moon, snowy mooncake, ice skin mooncake or crystal mooncake is a Chinese food eaten during the Mid-Autumn Festival.
-Snow skin mooncakes are a non-baked mooncake originating from Hong Kong.
+Snow skin mooncake, snowy mooncake, ice skin mooncake or crystal mooncake is a Chinese confection eaten during the Mid-Autumn Festival.
+It is a cold mooncake with glutinous rice skin, originating from Hong Kong.

-The snow skin mooncake is also found in Macau, Mainland China, Taiwan, Singapore, Malaysia and Indonesia.
+Snow skin mooncakes are also found in Macau, Mainland China, Taiwan, Singapore, Malaysia and Indonesia.

 Although snow skin mooncakes are usually made and sold by bakeries, these mooncakes are not baked in ovens like traditional cakes.
-Further, unlike traditional mooncakes which are served at room temperature, snow skin mooncakes are typically eaten cold.
+Unlike traditional mooncakes which are served at room temperature, snow skin mooncakes are typically eaten cold.

 History

 The snow skin mooncake emerged in the 1960s.

 It was developed by a bakery in Hong Kong, because the traditional Cantonese mooncakes were made with salted duck egg yolks and lotus seed paste, resulting in very high sugar and oil content.
 Since many customers thought traditional mooncakes were an oily food, the bakery used fruit for filling and less oil to make a mooncake with less fat.

 Another early pioneer of snow skin mooncakes is Poh Guan Cake House (宝源饼家) in Singapore.

 Snow skin mooncakes gradually become popular in the 1970s.
 At that time the snow skin mooncake was also called a "crystal mooncake" (水晶月饼).
 The name "Bing Pi Yue Bing" (冰皮月饼) appeared in advertisements in the early 1980s.